WHAT IS NEIC?

 STRATEGIC OBJECTIVES

-Beneficial collaborations are the principal way that NeIC brings together the needs, interests and resources to create e-infrastructure to support research excellence in the Nordic region.
+Beneficial collaborations are the principal way that NeIC brings together the needs, interests, and resources to create e-infrastructure to support research excellence.

 ORGANISATION

 NeIC is managed by an Executive Team chaired by the NeIC Director.
-Most of NeIC’s activities are organized in projects.
-The Executive Team coordinates the activities and participate in project steering groups as project owners.
+Most of NeIC's activities are organised in projects.
+The Executive Team coordinates the activities and participates in project Steering Groups (SG) as project owners.

-In collaboration with national eInfrastructure providers and user-community representatives, NeIC engages IT experts to participate in projects and operational activities.
-Projects are developed in accordance with the directions set out in the Nordic eScience Action Plan 2.0 (2015).
-Organisational chart
+In collaboration with national e-infrastructure providers and user-community representatives, NeIC engages IT experts to participate in development projects and related activities.

 OUR VALUES